Rubio bill aims to upend Biden admin's 'equity' approach to monoclonal antibody treatment

 "This abrupt change in policy from the Biden administration is nothing but an attempt to punish Florida," Rubio told Fox News in an email statement.
 "We cannot let vindictive, politically motivated actions by this administration jeopardize the health and safety of Floridians and others."

-"My bill would bring back fairness by allowing hospitals and other appropriate health care facilities to directly access this life-saving treatment from manufacturers." the Florida senator continued.
+"My bill would bring back fairness by allowing hospitals and other appropriate health care facilities to directly access this life-saving treatment from manufacturers," the Florida senator continued.

-Joining Rubio on the bill as cosponsors are his fellow Republican Sens.
+Joining Rubio on the bill as co-sponsors are fellow Republican Sens.
 Marsha Blackburn of Tennessee, Rick Scott of Florida, Kevin Cramer of North Dakota, and Roger Marshall of Kansas.

 CLICK HERE TO GET THE FOX NEWS APP

-Some reports have alleged the new HHS policy is a political punishment against red states by Biden for not supporting mask and vaccine mandates.
+Some reports have alleged the new HHS policy is a political punishment against red states for not supporting mask and vaccine mandates.

 HHS did not immediately provide comment on Rubio’s bill.